alextabascio/devNotes/Web_Dev/CSS.md

     - skew: skew an object
     - can combine elements at the same time
   - will apply to everything in our element that we select

+- Box Shadow
+  - cast a drop shadow from a frame

+- Background
+  - image
+    - can pass in a url either for a folder or online through background-image: url()
+  - size
+    - can change the size of the image we pass in
+  - if you are using background it has to done right after position and needs a / inbetween
+    - i.e. center/cover

+- Google Fonts
+  - Can you free fonts for webpages
+  - fonts.google.com
+  - can add what fonts you want and it gives you an embed link to add it to the document which you can then implement in css
+  - it will grab the fonts using the link when the page loads
+  - can select multiple font families and weights